Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: None

-I use cheap BINs, so I don't care about the manufacturer.
+I use the cheapest bindings I can get, so I don't care about the manufacturer.

-If there are skiers who can tell the difference between BINs, they are ski gods.
+If there's a skier who can tell the difference between bindings, they must be a skiing god.
 I can't tell the difference.